 When it comes to tile and grout cleaning, the equipment requirements more than double than for any other hard surface.
 Now we must get out the mop and mop bucket, a sponge, scouring pad, fill the bucket, change the dirty mop water, dump the final dirty water, clean the mop, clean the sponge and scouring pad, clean the bucket and put it all away again.

-It's no wonder that today's busy homeowners and apartment dwellers wait until the condition of the floor is no longer tolerable before tackling that messy job!
+It's no wonder that today's busy homeowners, business owners, and apartment dwellers wait until the condition of the floor is no longer tolerable before tackling that messy job!

 But wait...we haven't even addressed the grout yet!
 Not many of us are willing to get down on our hands and knees to use a small brush (and possibly toxic chemicals) to scrub each grout line in our tile floors.